This article has been updated with January 1, 2021 with information from the stimulus bill signed by the President December 27, 2020.

 It’s important to understand that your state will choose when it makes these unemployment benefits available.
 Some states have acted more quickly than others to extend the full range of unemployment benefits to those who are self-employed.
 (See this state by state chart.)

 The Federal Pandemic Unemployment Assistance (“PUA,” or sometimes referred to as “FPUA”) program expands state unemployment benefits to individuals who do not qualify for regular unemployment compensation and are unable to continue working as a result of the coronavirus, including self-employed workers, independent contractors, and gig workers.
 Under PUA, you may be able to collect unemployment benefits available in your state even though you are self employed.

 PUA has been extended through March 14, 2o21 as part of the stimulus bill.
 Individuals may be eligible for up to 50 weeks of PUA, but no one will be eligible for PUA after April 5, 2021.1

 Pandemic Unemployment Compensation (PUC)

-Under this program, states will administer an additional $600 weekly payment to certain eligible individuals who are receiving other benefits through July 31, 2020.
-These benefits are in addition to state benefits.
+Under the CARES Act, states administered an additional $600 weekly payment to certain eligible individuals who are receiving other benefits through July 31, 2020.
+These benefits were in addition to state benefits.
 Self-employed workers may be eligible.

 Pandemic Emergency Unemployment Compensation (PEUC)